bhagyashreekhatri/MVVM_SampleArchitecture/README.md

-# MVVP_SampleArchitecture
+# MVVM_SampleArchitecture
-This is sample app of receipe's which is developed using MVVP design pattern.
+This is sample app of receipe's which is developed using MVVM design pattern.